 The Kearney Health Opportunities Program (KHOP) is a cooperative program between the University of Nebraska at Kearney and the University of Nebraska Medical Center.
 The purpose is to recruit high school students from rural Nebraska and prepare them to return and practice healthcare in rural Nebraska.
 To apply, you must have applied and been admitted to UNK.
-Access the online application below and click on “Admitted Incoming Freshmen.”
+You will then be able to access the online application through Scholarship Manager on your MyBLUE.
 The KHOP application deadline is December 1.

 Note: In order to be considered for KHOP, a minimum ACT composite score of 23 is required AND students must complete the science portion of the ACT.
 Superscores are not considered.
 View full requirements.